jazad136/aws-lilearning-2021/README.md

 # aws-lilearning-2021
-Amazon Web Services Linked In Learning 2021 using Henri
+Amazon Web Services Linked In Learning 2021 for Classes by Emmanuel Henri and Frank P. Moley